CFIB calls on the Saskatchewan government to support small businesses under the new public health restrictions | CFIB

-To arrange an interview with Jonathan Alward, CFIB's director, prairie region, please call (431) 998-4498, or e-mail [email protected]a.
+To arrange an interview with Jonathan Alward, CFIB's director, prairie region, please call (431) 998-4498, or e-mail email@example.com.
 You can also follow CFIB Saskatchewan on Twitter at @cfibSK.

 About CFIB The Canadian Federation of Independent Business (CFIB) is Canada’s largest association of small and medium-sized businesses with 95,000 members (9,300 in Alberta) across every industry and region.
 CFIB is dedicated to increasing business owners’ chances of success by driving policy change at all levels of government, providing expert advice and tools, and negotiating exclusive savings.
 Learn more at cfib.ca.